Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

 Personal Tutor: At the start of your degree, you will be assigned a Personal Tutor who remains with you throughout your studies.
 You will meet him or her at least once a semester to review your academic progress and to discuss how to develop your transferable skills.
 Your personal tutor will also be able to advise on particular areas where you may need additional support.
-During your first year you will also undergo a formal transition review with your personal tutor to see how you are progressing and whether there are particular areas where you need support.
+During your first year it is important that you have a smooth transition into University.
+You will be able to talk to your tutors about this and discuss if there are particular areas where you need support.

 Delivery of the course

 As a Birmingham student you are part of an academic elite and will learn from world-leading experts.
 From the outset you will be encouraged to become an independent and self-motivated learner; we want you to be challenged and will encourage you to think for yourself.

 Your learning will take place in a range of different settings, including lectures, workshops and small-group tutorials, self-study and peer-group learning sessions and laboratory and project work.

 You may find these new ways of studying challenging at first; however, rest assured, we will work with you to facilitate this transition.
 You will have access to a comprehensive academic and pastoral support system, which includes your personal tutor and welfare tutors.

 The course is delivered as lectures, tutorials, workshops and laboratory classes.
 In your final year, you will also complete a research-related project.
 In the first year, you can expect about 20 hours of contact time per week made up of approximately 12 hours of lectures, tutorials and workshops, and up to eight hours of laboratory classes.